minimaxir/imgmaker/README.md

 ![](docs/img/readme1.png)

-You can also alter the background `color` matching the Bulma documentation, use the `bold` background variant instead, set the image to a dynamic height to fit all the text, and/or _use custom CSS and go crazy_.
+You can also alter the background `color` [matching the Bulma documentation](https://bulma.io/documentation/layout/hero/) (e.g. `info`, `success`), use the `bold` background variant instead, set the image to a dynamic height to fit all the text, and/or _use custom CSS and go crazy_.

 ```python
 i.generate(